-In 2020, approximately 50 percent of the water distributed was used for domestic purposes such as washing, food preparation, lawn sprinklers, toilets, and bathing.
-In addition, industry consumed approximately 24 percent, commercial customers used approximately 18 percent, and the remaining 8 percent for institutions including schools, government, and churches.
+In 2021, approximately 52 percent of the water distributed was used for domestic purposes such as washing, food preparation, lawn sprinklers, toilets, and bathing.
+In addition, industry consumed approximately 25 percent, commercial customers used approximately 16 percent, and the remaining 7 percent was used by institutions, including schools, government, and churches.

-8.0 DRINKING WATER SAFETY ORDERS AND ACTIONS TAKEN IN RESPONSE
+8.0 SAFETY ORDERS & WARNINGS